ayeletperes/rabhit/README.md

 ## Installation ##

-For now only the development version is avialble for installation.
+For now, only the development version is available for installation.

 To build from the source code, first install the build dependencies: